 - An applicant can add up to 99 responses in an application form widget.
 This is recommended if multiple submissions are expected.

-- Edits to application form widgets can be easily managed through Form Builder, allowing updates to be made with minimal Service Desk support.
+- Edits to application form widgets can be easily managed through Form Builder.

 - Application form widgets are required if partner institutions want to collect data on Relationships, or have an application page specific to Sports.